All Episodes

 All of that's true.

-All that's true.
+Well, that's true.

 And he also made a big deal about being an outsider, not being a politician, not being somebody of Washington.

-Governor Walker has ended collective bargaining rights for some civil service workers.
+In Wisconsin, Governor Walker has ended collective bargaining rights for some civil service workers.

 One of the biggest problems we have with this country right now today is too much government intervention in trying to tell businesses how to do what they do best, which is create jobs.

-Government doesn't create jobs.
+Government doesn't create jobs, businesses create jobs.

 We need to get government out of the way, including trying to tell a company where they should build a new plant.

-Uh here's another question, Juan Williams.
+Here's another question: Juan Williams.

 We have all of the resources we need right here in this country to establish energy independence if we had the leadership.

-If the world market believed that we were serious about energy independence, and we were going to utilize all of our existing resources, the speculators would stop speculating up and they speculate down.
+If the world market believed that we were serious about energy independence and we were going to utilize all of our existing resources, the speculators would stop speculating up and they speculate down.

 And the crowd went nuts over that.

-And here is uh Hannity.
+And here is Hannity.

-I think he's been very weak and very timid, uh, starting with when it took him months to decide to do the surge in Afghanistan.
+I think he's been very weak and very timid, starting with when it took him months to decide to do the surge in Afghanistan.

 After getting the intelligence information and after getting the advice from his military generals and his experts, he sat on the surge decision for months.